Learn how to hang string lights outside using stainless wire for support. With these tips, you can create an outdoor oasis in no time!

 Whether it’s an outdoor patio, pergola structure, open yard, or tree-filled glade, outdoor string lights will add magic.
 But in order to ensure longevity (especially if you want to string them overhead), I think the best way is to use support wire.

 Using support wires isn’t required.
-If you want to drape them through the trees, that’s ok, too!.
-But it does relieves stress on the electrical wire and allows you to keep the lights taught above your head and all hanging the right direction.
+If you want to drape them through the trees or across a fence, that’s ok, too!.
+But a guide wire does relieves stress on the electrical wire and allows you to keep the lights taught above your head and all hanging the right direction.

 It is especially useful if you have long stretches of lights, like all the way across the yard or a clearing.
 In short, using wire to hang outdoor lights gives more stability and a cleaner look.